MTG/essentia/doc/sphinxdoc/research_papers.md

 R. T. Dean, A. J. Milne, and F. Bailes.
 Spectral Pitch Similarity is a Predictor of Perceived Change in Sound-as Well as Note-Based Music.
 Music & Science, 2, 2059204319847351, 2019.

+P. Harrison and M. T. Pearce.
+Simultaneous consonance in music perception and composition.
+Psychological Review, 127(2), 2019.

 ## Bioacoustic analyis